Databases by Title

 Oceanic Abstracts is focused exclusively on worldwide technical literature pertaining to the marine and brackish-water environment.
 The database has long been recognized as a leading source of information on topics relating to oceans.
 The database focuses on marine biology and physical oceanography, fisheries, aquaculture, non-living resources, meteorology and geology, plus environmental, technological, and legislative topics.
 This database is totally comprehensive in its coverage of living and non-living resources, meteorology and geology, plus environmental, technological, and legislative topics.

 Offers the most comprehensive source of comparable statistics on health and health systems across OECD countries.

-OECD iLibrary also contains content published by the International Energy Agency (IEA), the Nuclear Energy Agency (NEA), the OECD Development Centre, PISA (Programme for International Student Assessment), and the International Transport Forum (ITF).
+Online library of the Organisation for Economic Cooperation and Development, featuring its books, papers and statistics, and gateway to OECD’s analysis and data.
+Also contains content published by the International Energy Agency (IEA), the Nuclear Energy Agency (NEA), the OECD Development Centre, PISA (Programme for International Student Assessment), and the International Transport Forum (ITF).

 Portal to key historical map collections including British Library, Harvard University, New York Public Library and many others.
 Use for a broad search for historical maps.

 Public policy briefs issued by the Congressional Research Service to inform members of Congress and their staff on subjects of current interest.
 Funded by taxpayer money and thus all in the public domain, these reports are nonpartisan